How Music Promotes Health

 Earlier it has been thought that listening to classical music, particularly Mozart, enhances performance on cognitive tests.
-However, recent findings18 show that listening to any music that is personally enjoyable has positive effects on cognition.
+However, there are findings18 that show that listening to any personally enjoyable music has positive effects on cognition.

 Music improves memory performance

 The power of music to affect memory is quite intriguing.
-Mozart's music and baroque music, with a 60 beats per minute beat pattern, activates the left and right brain.
+Baroque and Mozart's music, with a 60 beats per minute beat pattern, activates the left and right parts of the brain.
 The simultaneous left and right brain action maximizes learning and retention of information.
 The information being studied activates the left brain while the music activates the right brain.
 Also, activities which engage both sides of the brain at the same time, such as playing an instrument or singing, cause the brain to be more capable of processing information.

 Listening to music facilitates the recall of information19.
 Researchers have shown that certain types of music are a great "keys" for recalling memories.
 Information learned while listening to a particular song can often be recalled simply by "playing" the songs mentally.

 Musical training has even better effect than just listening to classical music.
 There is clear evidence20, that children who take music lessons develop a better memory compared with children who have no musical training.

 Note: For learning or memory performance, it's important that music doesn't have a vocal component; otherwise you're more likely to remember the words of the background song than what you're supposed to be recalling.

 Music improves concentration and attention

-Easy listening music or relaxing classics improves the duration and intensity of concentration in all age groups and ability levels.
-It's not clear what type of music is better, or what kind of musical structure is necessary to help, but many studies have shown significant effects21.
+Music that is easy to listen to or relaxing classics improves the duration and intensity of concentration in all age groups and ability levels.
+It's not clear what type of music is better, or what kind of musical structure produces the best results, but many studies have shown significant effects21.

 3Music improves physical performance